Real-space analysis of Hatsugai-Kohmoto interaction: The chain with sites

 \section{The chain with $N=8$ sites}

-To probe the magnetic correlations in the strongly correlated solution of the H-K chain with OBC one has to look at the 2-p spin-spin correlator defined in \ref{crorrelators}.
+Figure \ref{HK_vs_Hubbard_ss_N_8_bulk} displays the spatial-dependenc of the 2-p spin-spin correlator for various interaction strengths from weak to strong couplings for a chain with OBC.
 The Hubbard model at half-filling is used as a reference, since it is famously having short-range anti-ferromagnetic correlations\cite{PhysRevLett.64.2831,PhysRevB.42.10553,PhysRevB.50.11403}.
-The Fig. \ref{HK_vs_Hubbard_ss_N_8_bulk} displays the 2-p spin-spin correlator for various interaction strengths from weak to strong couplings for a chain with OBC.
-Similar results comparing the H-K chain with PBC and with OBC are presented in Appendix \ref{corr_ED_vs_PBC}.

 The solid lines are the results for a chain with H-K interaction and the dashed lines are the result for the analogous Hubbard model.
 The colored region between the curves is added to highlight the discrepancies between the results for the two models.
 The Hubbard model results show an oscillatory behavior around zero as a function of distance from the $0$-th site.
 The alternating sign of the spin-spin correlator, with negative values at odd distances and positive and even distances ($\gamma$) from the reference spin, signals the anti-ferromagnetic nature of the coupling between the spins at adjacent sites.
 The amplitude slightly increases with the interacting strength $U$, reflecting the enhanced correlations, and decays with distance showing the lack of long-range correlations in the spin-spin channel of the Hubbard model.